 By Jeffrey Flanagan and Robert Falkoff

-The White Sox challenged a safe call at third base when Escobar tried to steal in the eighth inning.
-After review, the call was overturned, ending the inning with the game tied at 3.
+The Royals challenged a safe call at second base on an attempted steal by Liriano in the third inning.
+After review, the call stood.

 WHAT'S NEXT White Sox: Right-hander Lucas Giolito (2-2, 2.84 ERA) will make his fifth start in the series finale against the Royals on Wednesday at 1:15 p.m.
 CT.
 Giolito took a loss in his last start against the Giants when he allowed five runs (three earned) before being ejected in the sixth inning for arguing balls and strikes.

 Royals: Left-hander Eric Skoglund (1-2, 10.29 ERA) will start in the injured Ian Kennedy's place in the series finale against the White Sox on Wednesday at 1:15 p.m.
 CT.
 Skoglund is 1-1 with a 4.32 ERA in two career starts at Kauffman Stadium.